 The study is eight weeks in length, including a week-long inpatient stay and follow-up.
 After patients are initially screened and followed for four weeks to ensure eligibility, they are then admitted to an inpatient facility (either a CRU or EMU) in anticipation of a seizure.
 After the seizure event, the patient will be given one dose of STAP-001 or a placebo.
 The patient will then remain in the inpatient facility and monitored for at least 24 hours after dosing.
 Following discharge, a study coordinator will follow up with the participant via phone 12–16 days after the patient received the study drug (STAP-001) or placebo.

 Clinical trial participants will receive a stipend for their time and compensation for travel expenses.
-Your participation in this clinical trial is an important contribution to epilepsy research; the sooner that we are able to complete the clinical trial, the sooner we can bring this groundbreaking seizure rescue treatment to the epilepsy community.
+Your participation in this clinical trial is an important contribution to epilepsy research; the sooner that we are able to complete the clinical trial, the sooner we can advance our research to bring this groundbreaking seizure rescue treatment to the epilepsy community.